Seasonal Packing Guide: What to Pack for Every Weather & Destination

 Core Items:

-• Breathable fabrics: Cotton, linen, bamboo—avoid synthetics that trap heat.
+• Breathable Fabrics: Cotton, linen, bamboo—avoid synthetics that trap heat.

 • Swimwear: 2-3 suits (quick-dry), cover-ups, rash guards for snorkeling.